jopemachine-arvis/arvis/README.md

 `Arvis` is intentionally built similar to Alfred, but there could be some different points.

 * [Click me to check basic usage of Arvis](./documents/basic-usage.md)

-### 📝 Alfred-workflow Compatibility

-* Basically, `Arvis` use same [JSON Scriptfilter Format](https://www.alfredapp.com/help/workflows/inputs/script-filter/) with Alfred-workflows.

-* This means you may easily change the alfred-workflow to arvis-workflow.

-* Especially if the workflow is builded on [alfy](https://github.com/sindresorhus/alfy), you can convert workflow more easily using [arvish](https://github.com/jopemachine/arvish), the clone version of alfy.

-### ✨ Change appearance

-You can change Arvis search window's appearance to some extent.

-Click `Appearance` in the Preference window and import the `arvistheme` file or set values on your own.

 ## 🌈 How to Install